Character varieties of a transitioning Coxeter 4-orbifold: The hyperbolic and AdS character variety of

 \begin{lemma} For $t\neq0$, the stabiliser of $\rho_t$ in $G$ is trivial.
-The stabiliser of $\rho_0$ in $G$ is the order-two subgroup generated by the reflection $r$ in the hyperplane $\Hyp^3=\{x_4=0\}$. \end{lemma}
+The stabiliser of $\rho_0$ in $G$ is the order-two subgroup generated by the reflection $r$ in the hyperplane $\{x_4=0\}$. \end{lemma}

 \begin{proof} We give the proof for the hyperbolic and AdS case at the same time, since they are completely analogous.
 By Remark \ref{rmk:action of isometry group}, any element in the stabiliser of $\rho_t$ is induced by a matrix $A\in\O(q_{\pm 1})$ which maps every vector $f_t(\l s)$ in Table \ref{table:walls} or Table \ref{table:walls2} either to itself or to its opposite.
-Since the 6 vectors ${f_t(\l A)},\ldots,{f_t(\l F)}$ do not depend on $t$ and generate the orthogonal complement of the hyperplane $\{x_4=0\}$, the matrix $A$ must preserve the hyperplane $\{x_4=0\}$.
+Since the 6 vectors ${f_t(\l A)},\ldots,{f_t(\l F)}$ do not depend on $t$ and generate the hyperplane $\{x_4=0\}$, the matrix $A$ must preserve the hyperplane $\{x_4=0\}$.

 Moreover, let $\mathcal P_t$ be the polytope bounded by the $22$ hyperplanes orthogonal to the vectors of Tables \ref{table:walls} or \ref{table:walls2}.
-It was proved in \cite[Proposition 3.19]{MR} and \cite[Proposition 7.21]{transition_4-manifold} that the intersection of $\mathcal P_t$ with the hyperplane defined by the equation $x_4=0$ (a totally geodesic copy of $\Hyp^3$) is constant and is an ideal right-angled cuboctahedron (see Section \ref{subsec:cuboct}).
-Since the action of $A$ on the projectivisation of $\{x_4=0\}$ necessarily preserves each face of the cuboctahedron, it follows that $A$ must act on the linear hyperplane $\{x_4=0\}$ as $\pm\mathrm{id}$.
+It was proved in \cite[Proposition 3.19]{MR} and \cite[Proposition 7.21]{transition_4-manifold} that the intersection of $\mathcal P_t$ with the hyperplane defined by the equation $x_4=0$ is constant and is an ideal right-angled cuboctahedron in $\Hyp^3$ (see Section \ref{subsec:cuboct}).
+Since the action of $A$ on $\Hyp^3$ necessarily preserves each face of the cuboctahedron, it follows that $A$ must act on the linear hyperplane $\{x_4=0\}$ as $\pm\mathrm{id}$.

 This shows that the only non-trivial candidates for $A$ are $\pm r$, where $r$ is the reflection of Equation \eqref{eq:relfection singular}.
 For $t=0$, the reflection $r$ preserves all the hyperplanes orthogonal to the vectors of Tables \ref{table:walls} or \ref{table:walls2}, hence the associated element in $G$ generates the stabiliser of $\rho_0$.
 When $t\neq 0$, the reflection $r$ does not preserve any of the hyperplanes of the form $H_{f_t(\p i)}$ and $H_{f_t(\m i)}$, hence the stabiliser of $\rho_t$ is trivial in this case. \end{proof}